Skip to Content

 • They value a direct approach to lending

-The list reveals which lenders were at the top of their game as far as helping buyers directly.
+The list reveals which lenders were at the top of their game in 2025 as far as working with buyers directly.

 1. CrossCountry Mortgage

-This 21-year-old company has become the top U.S. lender for owner-occupied home purchases as of 2024, despite it being younger than many of its competitors.
+This 23-year-old company became the top retail U.S. lender for owner-occupied home purchases as of 2024, and maintained that title in 2025, despite it being younger than many of its competitors.
 The lender is focused on retail (direct) business, with 600 branches nationwide, according to its website.

-Fairway is another company focused on local branches and helping homebuyers directly.
-It operates 345 branches nationwide according to its LinkedIn page.
+Fairway Independent Mortgage Corporation is another company focused on local branches and helping homebuyers directly.
+Headquartered in Madison, Wisconsin, Fairway operates 345 branches nationwide, according to its LinkedIn page.

 7. Lennar Mortgage

-Lennar lands at #7, moving up one spot from last year.
-This lender is affiliated with the #2 home builder in the U.S., which has helped them rise in recent years along with other builder-associated lenders.
+Lennar Mortgage lands at #7, holding steady its position from last year.
+This lender is affiliated with the second-largest home builder in the U.S., Lennar, which has helped them see strong results in recent years along with other builder-associated lenders.

 8. Guaranteed Rate